tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 ### Sending Announcement

 As defined in {{RFC9593}}, responder include SUPPORTED_AUTH_METHODS in IKE_SA_INIT response (and potentially also in IKE_INTERMEDIATE response), while initiator include the notification in IKE_AUTH request.

-Sender include a hybrid authentication announcement in SUPPORTED_AUTH_METHODS, which contains 0 or N AlgorithmIdentifiers sender accepts, each AlgorithmIdentifier identifies a combination of algorithms:
+Sender include a hybrid authentication announcement in SUPPORTED_AUTH_METHODS, which contains 0 or N composite signature AlgorithmIdentifiers sender accepts, each AlgorithmIdentifier identifies a combination of algorithms:

 * a traditional PKI algorithm with corresponding hash algorithm (e.g. id-RSASA-PSS with id-sha256)
 * a PQC algorithm (e.g. id-ML-DSA-44)
   * in case of Hash ML-DSA, there is also a pre-hash algorithm (e.g. id-sha256)

+In case of type-2 setup, even though the certificate is not composite key certificate, system still uses a composite signature algorithm that corresponds to the combination of two certificates PKI algorithms and hash algorithm(s).

-C and S bits in flag field are set according to whether sender accept the algorithm in setup-1/setup-2.
+C and S bits in flag field are set according to whether sender accept the algorithm combination in type-1/type-2 setup.

-Announcement without any algorithm signals that there is no particular restrictions on algorithm.
+Announcement without any AlgorithmIdentifiers signals that there is no particular restrictions on algorithm.

 ### Receiving Announcement

-If hybrid authentication announcement is received, and receiver choose to authenticate itself using hybrid authentication, then based on its local policy and certificates, one AlgorithmIdentifier in the hybrid authentication announcement and a PKI setup (type-1 or type-2) are chosen to create its AUTH and CERT payload(s).
+If hybrid authentication announcement is received, and receiver choose to authenticate itself using hybrid authentication, then based on its local policy and certificates, one AlgorithmIdentifier (which identify a combination of algorithms) in the hybrid authentication announcement and a PKI setup (type-1 or type-2) are chosen to create its AUTH and CERT payload(s).

 ## AUTH & CERT payload